rmosolgo/graphql-ruby-doc-en/fields/resolvers.md

 end
 ```

-- If the module approach looks good to you, also consider [Interfaces](/type_definitions/interfaces).
-They also share behavior between objects (since they're just modules that get included, after all), and they expose that commonality to clients via introspection.
+- If the module approach looks good to you, also consider [Interfaces]({{ "/type_definitions/interfaces).
+They also share behavior between objects (since they're just modules that get included, after all" | relative_url }}), and they expose that commonality to clients via introspection.

 ## When do you really need a resolver?